 - The high alcohol limit (a blood alcohol concentration of over 0.15).

-A blood alcohol concentration of 0.10 and below will attract an automatic 24-hour licence suspension.
+In Queensland, a blood alcohol concentration of 0.10 and below will attract an automatic 24-hour licence suspension.
 Higher penalties apply for people who are tested for more than 0.10 blood alcohol concentration.
 All offences attract fines of increasing severity and some will have prison sentences.

 New South Wales